Tell us what you would like to see or give us an awesome resource to add to this toolkit.

 Your needs assessment should drive your entire Title IV-A program.
 Whether you focus on one need or several, your Title IV-A team should determine which of your needs you want to address through Title IV-A funding.
 Then, look at development of your program as a backward design process.
 First, you start with your determined needs.
 Then, you decide what outcomes, or final result, would help address or meet those determined needs.
 Once you determine the outcome you want, then ask yourself how would you measure it.
 Develop a measurement tool that you could use to determine whether you have meet your outcome.
 Finally, develop the activities that will allow you to collect the data that demonstrates you have meet you need, or fulfilled your desired outcomes.

 Then, figure out how to budget for your activities in order to maximize your success, to the best of your ability.
+Title IV-A activities should always be programmatic in nature, and supplement current offerings and conditions in your schools.

 Entering Your Application

 The instructions provided in this section are designed to assist LEAs in the completion of the application for Title IV-A funding in the New Hampshire Department of Education on-line grants management system.
 To expedite the review and approval of your grant application, please follow the instructions carefully.
+Each section of the application in GMS requires specific information in the narrative.
+The Stakeholder Team should understand these specifics and develop fully detailed programs that will allow for complete narratives to be submitted in GMS.

 Seeking Help and Guidance